As amended and approved October 2014

 Section 1: Executive Committee

-The Executive Committee is composed of the staff section officers.
-The Executive Committee shall have the authority to transact the business of the staff section, including planning and presenting staff section programs at the NCSL Legislative Summit and other NCSL meetings.
+The LRL Executive Committee is composed of the staff section officers It shall have the authority to transact the business of the staff section, including planning and presenting staff section programs at the NCSL Legislative Summit and other NCSL meetings.
 Meetings may be conducted at the discretion of the chair.

 Section 2: Officers

 The staff section officers are the chair, vice chair, secretary, and immediate past chair.
-Each officer must be a voting member of the staff section.
+Each officer must be a full member of the staff section.

-3. The chair and vice chair, or their designees, shall represent the staff section on the Legislative Staff Coordinating Committee (LSCC) of NCSL and shall participate in the activities and projects of such committees of the LSCC to which they are assigned.
+3. The chair and vice chair, or their designees, shall represent LRL on the Legislative Staff Coordinating Committee (LSCC) of NCSL and shall participate in the activities and projects of such committees of the LSCC to which they are assigned.

 Section 3: Regional Directors